SQL Database RAG App

 self.graph.update_state(self.config, {"query": query}, as_node="write_query")

-Besides the graph component, I also developed the RAG state at here.
+Besides the graph component, I also developed the RAG state in utils.py.
 The RAG state class is used by the RAG to keep track of its state.
 It is a class and has 4 attributes.

 Step 6: Creating user interface

-I developed a chatbot interface here based on Streamlit Documentation.
+The chatbot interface component is located here based on Streamlit Documentation.

 Firstly, the app will check if the SQLite database exist.
 If it is not, it will create the database by calling check_db_exist function.
 It will also get the OpenAI API key from the environment which provided by the user in the sidebar input.